 A sample is in custody if it is in actual physical possession or in a secured area that is restricted to authorized personnel.
 The Chain of Custody (COC) form is a record that documents the possession of the samples from the time of collection to receipt in the laboratory.
 The following information concerning the sample is recorded on the COC form (See Appendix E).
-The following list of items matches the COC form in Appendix E.

-- Date and time of collection

-- Site identification

-- Sample matrix

-- Number of containers

-- Preservative used

-- Was the sample filtered

-- Analyses required

-- Name of collector

-- Custody transfer signatures and dates and time of transfer
+Date and time of collection Site identification Sample matrix Number of containers Preservative used Analyses required Name of collector Custody transfer signatures and dates and time of transfer